Skip to main content

 auth.identity.provider = "local" Resolves identity from a browser session cookie (set after /auth/login) or from the Authorization: Bearer <token> header

 auth.identity.options.users List of allowed username/bcrypt-password pairs for browser login.
-Each entry may include an optional role (user, manager, or admin) to enforce RBAC permissions
+Each entry may include an optional role (user, manager, or admin) for downstream auth.policy and auth.visibility evaluation

 auth.policy.provider = "local" Allows any authenticated caller; denies anonymous requests